In this article...

 Often, when an operating agreement or buy-sell agreement requires that a sale of stock to third parties be approved by the company, the agreement will also provide that if the approval is denied the company or other shareholders are required to purchase the stock at a set price.

 This might take the form of a fixed price set forth in the agreement, fair market value as determined by an appraisal, or an industry-specific formula to determine the value of the stock.
-For more, check out: How to Determine a Business’ Value for Buy-Sell Agreements.
+For more information on buy-sell agreements read, How to Determine a Business’ Value for Buy-Sell Agreements.

 Often, the agreement will provide that once the actual value of the stock is determined by appraisal or formula, the company will have the luxury of purchasing the stock at a reduced price: a certain percentage of the actual value.
 This is often agreeable to all concerned when the operating agreement or buy-sell agreement is executed, because it disincentivizes owners from disassociating with the company while still providing them with an “out.”

 Like a right of first refusal, the mandatory purchase of stock presents the problem of raising capital to purchase the stock.
 This problem may be tempered by use of a promissory note.
-For a discussion of other methods to provide for this scenario, check out: How to Fund a Buy-Sell Agreement.
+For a discussion of other methods to provide for this scenario, read our article, How to Fund a Buy-Sell Agreement.

 Stand-alone mandatory purchases of an owner’s shares are most common when the company wants to provide an exit strategy for owners’ retirement after a certain period of time with the company.